-Additional Required Courses
+Additional Required Courses (academic enhancement)

-Students with a cumulative grade point average of 2.4 or lower at the end of the third quarter of law school (when all grades are completed) are required to take five of the following seven courses prior to graduation.
+All students are encouraged to take the elective courses listed below to prepare for the bar exam and the practice of law.
+Students with a cumulative grade point average of 2.4 or lower after all first year courses are completed and graded are required to take Law 9135, Extended Bar Preparation Skills plus a total of 14 hours of the other courses listed below.
 These courses are not included when calculating the cumulative grade point average in the core required courses for purposes of determining eligibility for graduation.

 Code Title Hours

+LAW 9135 Extended Bar Preparation Skills (Required) 1

 LAW 9235 Administration of Estates 2

 LAW 9350 Advanced Criminal Procedure 3

 LAW 9342 Commercial Law: Secured Transactions 3

 LAW 9383 Conflict of Laws 3

 LAW 9360 Constitutional Law: Freedom of Speech 3

 LAW 9370 Family Law 3

-LAW 9332 Wealth Transfers 3
+LAW 9308 Sales Transactions: Domestic & International Law 3